KristenJZ/comm2100/content/notes/2023-10-10-notes-8th-week.md

 #### 3. Identification is the common ground between the speaker and the audience

+the more they have in common with the audience, and the audience will be persuaded.

 #### 4. The dramatistic pentad is a tool critics can use to discern the motives of a speaker or writer by labeling five key elements of the human drama

 - Act: What is being done?